-MassDEP should encourage flood control measures that improve resiliency on a neighborhoodor area-wide scale by explicitly stating that new fill may be introduced in connection with such measures and clarifying the specific circumstances under which it would be allowed.
+MassDEP should encourage flood control measures that improve resiliency on a neighborhood- or area-wide scale by explicitly stating that new fill may be introduced in connection with such measures and clarifying the specific circumstances under which it would be allowed.

-Several revisions could be made to the waterways regulations that would encourage and facilitate flood control measures when the purpose is to improve resiliency on a neighborhoodor area-wide scale.
+Several revisions could be made to the waterways regulations that would encourage and facilitate flood control measures when the purpose is to improve resiliency on a neighborhood- or area-wide scale.
 As discussed above, reconciliation and revision of the terms "coastal or shoreline engineering structure," "shore protection structure," and "shoreline stabilization" would enhance clarity and could ensure consideration and use of a wider array of flood protection measures in addressing climate change impacts.
 Section 9.32(2)(a) of the regulations should also be reviewed and revised to allow for new shore protection measures in addition to the rehabilitation of existing structures.
 A new exemption to the categorical restrictions on fill for flood control measures that improve resiliency on a neighborhood- or area-wide scale should be considered.

 It is critically important that any revisions intended to facilitate the use of fill in connection with flood control measures be consistent with the underlying purposes of the Public Waterfront Act, namely, protecting the rights of the public to access and use tidelands.
 Any revisions undertaken to encourage climate resiliency must not be done in a way that inhibits public access to and use of tidelands or water-based recreation.
 MassDEP should consider prioritizing fill for flood control measures that provide co-benefits in the form of public access or recreation, for example, berms that double as waterfront pathways.
-A national example of this is the Mississippi River Levee Path, which is a nearly five-mile walking and bike trail on the Mississippi River levee system.115 More importantly, licensees should not assume that a flood control measure in and of itself replaces or fulfils public access or benefit obligations.
+A national example of this is the Mississippi River Levee Path, which is a nearly five-mile walking and bike trail on the Mississippi River levee system.
+More importantly, licensees should not assume that a flood control measure in and of itself replaces or fulfils public access or benefit obligations.

 Additionally, the introduction of new fill for the purpose of climate resiliency should not include any private uses.
-For instance, MassDEP should continue to prohibit new fill for nonwaterdependent uses like commercial and residential development.
-Finally, while green infrastructure alternatives to hard armoring may not always be feasible, MassDEP should encourage their use where possible, especially to the extent that hard-engineered alternatives would result in or exacerbate environmental harm such as acceleration of erosion.
+For instance, MassDEP should continue to prohibit new encourage their use where possible, especially to the extent that hard-engineered alternatives would result in or exacerbate environmental harm such as acceleration of erosion.